azaj01/davia/README.md

 ### Best Practices for Function Declarations

-When working with Davia, it's recommended to explicitly declare input and output types for your functions.
+When working with Davia, it's recommended to explicitly declare input and output types for your functions as well as providing a clear docstring.
 This practice not only improves code clarity but also ensures smooth integration with the TypeScript frontend that Davia generates.
 Here's an example:

 ```python
 from pydantic import BaseModel